SixLeopard/FloodHelp/BackEnd/ReadMe.md

 ## Using API
 all routes and there methods can be found by navigating to http{s}://{public_ip}:5000/documentation. this information is also available under /BackeEnd/API/ReadMe.md

+## Connecting it with app
+refer to font end documention to see how to change api endpoint the app is using the adress rhe docker containers are running on